MatejTymes/JavaFixes/README.md

 ## IO

-### ByteQueueOutputStream
+### ByteQueueOutputStream & ByteQueueInputStream

 There are currently 2 issues with `ByteArrayOutputStream`.
 * collected data can't be directly transformed into InputStream
 * each time the wrapped byte buffer has to be increased it creates another byte array and has to copy whole data again - which can be costly (from memory and performance point of view for big files)

-`ByteQueueOutputStream` doesn't have to copy data when byte buffer has to be expanded.
-Instead, it just adds one additional small byte buffer to a linked list (by default size of buffer is 4kb).
+`ByteQueueOutputStream` is implemented as a wrapper around `ByteQueue` which maintains a linked list of byte arrays (by default size of buffer is 4kb).
-Also it can be transformed into an `InputStream` (without need to copy the bytes) or you can get the underlying `ByteQueue` and access the underlying bytes directly.
+Also it can be transformed into an peeking (will keep read bytes) or polling (will remove read bytes) `InputStream` of type `ByteQueueInputStream` (without need to copy the bytes) or you can get the underlying `ByteQueue` and access the underlying bytes directly.

 ```Java
     ByteQueueOutputStream bqoStream = new ByteQueueOutputStream(); // you can pass in your preferred ByteQueue as well